SUMEETRM/sumeetrm.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
 I'm an ML Researcher studying Computer Science at UC Berkeley.
-I'm interested in Multiagent Systems, Cyberdefense, RL, and ML Safety.
+I'm working on Multiagent Systems, Cyberdefense, RL, and ML Safety.

+Through different points in my undergrad I've been/currently am a part of BAIR, Redwood Research, FoLI, Solana Labs, GEn1E, Convergent Finance.

 <!---